devMuniz02/Robot-3-DOF-Reinforcement-learning-control/README.md

 # Robot-3-DOF-Reinforcement-learning-control

+> **Warning:** Project is being migrated to individual repository.
+Stay tuned for updates.

 RL control of a 3-DOF robot using stable baselines to achieve certain positions.

 The goal of this project is to be able to control a UR3e-like robot, as shown in the image below, to achieve specific positions based solely on the final effector position, using reinforcement learning (RL) for control.